AndreiTich/Markup/ReadMe.txt

 Where	MATERIAL_ID 	Is a unique int number that is the ID for that markup
 	MATERIAL_NAMES 	Is an optional parameter.
 It can contain words separated by spaces which describe your material (e.g. food, drugs).
-			You can use as many or as few as you like
+			You can use as many or as few as you like.
+If names are used they must also be unique.
 	MARKUP		Is the markup percentage in decimal notation (e.g a 7% markup would be written as 0.07)